lzakrzewski/stress-testing-sandbox/README.md

  - `deploy` [php-application](doc/php-application.md) to your host with [Ansible](http://docs.ansible.com/ansible/intro_getting_started.html)
  - execute `stress-test` to check how high load can handle your infrastructure with [Gatling](http://gatling.io/)

-[Php-application](doc/php-application.md) is just simple wall with posts.
+[Php-application](doc/php-application.md) is a just simple wall with posts.
 It's written with `PHP-7` and it uses `redis-cache` as a storage.
-[Php-application](doc/php-application.md) with `redis-cache` can work on single instance or on separate instances (it depends on [configuration](doc/advanced-configuration.md)).
+[Php-application](doc/php-application.md) with a `redis-cache` can work on a single instance or on separate instances (it depends on [configuration](doc/advanced-configuration.md)).

 #### Read more:
 - [Php application reference](doc/php-application.md)
 - [Results of stress testing](doc/results.md)

-You can fork this and adjust to your project or just have some fun with `provisioning`, `deployment` and `stress-testing`.
+You can fork this and adjust to your project or just have some fun with `provisioning`, `deployment`, and `stress-testing`.

 ## Local machine requirements
 - [Make](https://www.gnu.org/software/make/manual/make.html)